 Once all panel reviews are complete, all applicants are ranked by score for each grant type.
 Applicants with the highest scores in each grant category are funded.
-GCA funds as many applicants as possible, moving down the list of organizations, until all grant funds are exhausted.
+GCA funds as many applicants as possible, moving down the list of organizations ranked by score, until all grant funds are exhausted.